sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

     errors.address1 = 'Maximum 80 characters allowed';
   }

-  // 100 lines of other validations
+  // Skipped some 100 lines of other validations…

   return errors;
 }